smncd/movementmap/README.md

 ]
 ```

-_A '?' after the key name means the key is optional, and does not need to be included_

 ## Installation

 In order to use MovementMap, download the files in the [dist](./dist) folder, and include `movementmap.css` and `movementmap.js` in your site's `<head>` and `<body>`, as shown below.